elfarouk-etawil/LeetCode-Coding-Journey/README.md

-# LeetCode-Coding-Journey
+# LeetCode Coding Journey
-Welcome to LeetCode Coding Journey!
+Welcome to my LeetCode Coding Journey repository!
 Here you will find my solutions to various LeetCode problems.

-Although the solutions may not be the most optimal, they will be explained in detail and updated almost every day.
-So join me on this journey and let's learn together!
+I'm not claiming that these solutions are the best, but I can guarantee that they will be explained in detail.
+I will be adding new solutions almost every day, so make sure to check back often.

+If you have any questions or suggestions, feel free to contact me.
+I'm always open to feedback and would love to hear your thoughts on how I can improve my solutions.

+Thanks for visiting and happy coding!